vmthanh-bi/100DaysOfSwiftUI/Project 14 - BucketList/README.md

 ## Day 1

-- Adding conformance of Comparable Protocol for custom types
+- Adding conformance of `Comparable` `Protocol` for custom types
-- Writting data to the documents directory using the FileManager
+- Writing data to the documents directory using the `FileManager`
 - Switching view states using Enums

 ## Day 2

-- Integrating MapKit with SwiftUI
+- Integrating `MapKit`
-- Communicating with MapKit Coordinator and using MapKit Annotations
+- Communicating with `MapKit` `Coordinator` and using `MapKit` `Annotations`
-- Integrating TouchID and FaceID with SwiftUI
+- Integrating `TouchID` and `FaceID` with SwiftUI

 ## Day 3

-- Working on advanced MapView concepts:  `MKPointAnnotations` using Custom Bindings
+- Working on more advanced `MapView` concepts:  `MKPointAnnotations` using Custom Bindings
-- Customising MKMapView annotations and showing details of the annotations with the help of custom alert
+- Customising `MKMapView` annotations and showing details of those annotations through custom alert

 ## Day 4

-- Extending existing types to support ObservableObject
+- Extending existing types to support `ObservableObject`
-- Downloading data using URLSession from the Wikipedia API
+- Downloading data using `URLSession` from the Wikipedia API
-- Sorting downloaded data by conforming the type to Comparable protocol
+- Sorting downloaded data by conforming the type to `Comparable` protocol

 ## Day 5

-- Conforming class to MKPointAnnotation and Codable
+- Conforming class to `MKPointAnnotation` and `Codable`
-- Loading, saving and writing Codable data to the documents directory with complete file protection
+- Loading, saving and writing `Codable` data to the documents directory with complete file protection
-- Authenticating user using FaceID and TouchID to unlock data
+- Authenticating user using `FaceID` and `TouchID` to unlock data

 ## Day 6
 ### Challenges